 Prior to the movers leaving, do one quick walk through to make sure they packed everything up.

 Make sure the movers have directions to your new residence and give them your cell phone number in case they need to reach you.

 Delivery and Unpack Day.

 Supervise the unloading and unpacking.
 Be sure to make a note if you see something damaged in the process.
-Check carefully for any damaged or missing items.
-Make a note on the inventory of any damaged boxes or obvious damage to un-boxed items before you sign anything.
+Look for anything that was damaged in the move or went missing.
+Be meticulous and take notes on your inventory list of boxes that look like they sustained damage in the move before you sign off on any paperwork.

 Now, let's talk about a moving budget and all that needs to be considered when financing a move.

 Here's a run-down of a moving budget and what it should include.
 Remember that some items will either need to be included or excluded depending on if you move yourself and if you move out of state.

 - Moving company fee

 - Car or truck rental

 - Airplane tickets